 Q: Is there stuff to do besides the peer-support meetings?

 A: YES!
 We are open Tuesday – Friday from 3pm-9pm for all members.
 We have a computer lab, pool tables, ping pong tables, fooseball, tvs, and tons of board games.
-We have a full-time Activities Coordinator who plans an ever-changing calendar of new events, games night, and trips.
+During the summer we have a full-time Activities Coordinator who plans an ever-changing calendar of new events, games nights, and trips.
 However, we ask that you regularly attend your peer-support meetings, and pay your annual membership, in order to participate in off-night activities.

 Q: Who runs and operates The House?

-A: The House of Shalom entered into a management agreement with Big Brothers Big Sisters of Windsor Essex as a way to share resources and be fiscally responsible.
-This means we share their Executive Director, Becky Parent.
-The House has two full-time staff members; our Activities Coordinator Ashley Marchand, and Program Director Michelle Laframboise, and a part time maintenance employee, George Vance.
-We are governed by a Board of Directors, and mush of our program is run by volunteers.
+A: The House has a Program Director Jessica Jarvis and a part time maintenance employee, George Vance.
+We are governed by a Board of Directors, and much of our program is run by volunteers.

 Q: Are you a counselling service?